WPManageNinja/wpsocialninja-docs/guide/social-reviews/yelp-configuration-social-reviews-wp-social-ninja.md

 :::

-This section will guide you through the easiest way to obtain your Yelp&nbsp; API Key.
+This section will guide you through the easiest way to obtain your Yelp API Key.
 To create a Yelp API key for pulling reviews, follow these detailed steps:

 - Visit the[ Yelp Fusion API page](https://docs.developer.yelp.com/docs/fusion-intro), log in, or sign up for an account.